fuzziqersoftware/newserv/README.md

 - Implement the rest of PSOBB.
 Major areas of work:
     - Find any remaining mismatches in enemy IDs / experience (Episode 1 is mostly fixed now, except for Dark Falz)
     - Replace enemy list with quest layout when loading a quest
-    - Implement all remaining player_use_item use cases (there are many!)
+    - Implement all remaining player_use_item cases (there are many!)
-    - Implement shops
-    - Make non-rare drops work like they do in non-BB versions (newserv is far too generous and sometimes generates invalid items)
     - Implement trade window
-- Fix some edge cases on the BB proxy server (e.g. make sure Change Ship does the right thing, which is not the same as what it should do on V2/V3).
+- Fix some edge cases on the BB proxy server (e.g. make sure Change Ship does the right thing, which is not the same as what it should do on other versions).
 - PSOX is not tested at all.
 - Memory patches currently are platform-specific but not version-specific.
 This makes them quite a bit harder to write and use properly.
 - Find a way to silence audio in RunDOL.s.
 Some old DOLs don't reset audio systems at load time and it's annoying to hear the crash buzz when the GC hasn't actually crashed.